 JWE objects use one of two serializations, the JWE Compact Serialization or the JWE JSON Serialization.
-The JWE Compact Serialization is mandatory to implement.
-Implementation of the JWE JSON Serialization is OPTIONAL.
+For general-purpose implementations, both the JWE Compact Serialization and JWE JSON Serialization support for the single recipient case are mandatory to implement;

 7.1.
 JWE Compact Serialization